Zamia fairchildiana: Description

 The stem of Zamia fairchildiana is erect (tree-like), 0.5 to 1 m tall, and 6 to 15 cm in diameter.
 It has three to ten compound-leaves on the apex of the stem.
 Leaves are 0.7 to 2 m (exceptionally 2.5 m) long.
 Petioles (leaf stalks) are 0.3 to 0.5 m (exceptionally 0.8 m) long and densely covered with prickles.
 The lower third of the rachis (leaf mid-rib) also has prickles.
 There are 10 to 30 pairs of leaflets on a leaf.
 The leaflets are oblong, somewhat sickle shaped, with acute points, and have a few fine teeth near the tip of the leaflet.

 Like all cycads, Zamia fairchildiana is dioecious, with individual plants being either male or female.
 Male strobili (cones) are cylindrical, 10 to 40 cm long and 2 to 5 cm in diameter, and cream to yellow in color.
 Female strobili are cylindrical, 20 to 30 cm long and 6 to 10 cm in diameter, and yellow-green to light brown in color.
 Seeds are ovoid, 1 to 1.5 cm long, and red in color.

 Reproduction

 Unlike some species of Zamia, most Zamia fairchildiana plants produce reproductive cones even when growing in shade.
 Ripe seeds are visible in Z. fairchildiana female cones before the cones start breaking down, in contrast to seeds of Z. elegantissima, which are not visible until cones do break down.

+Mutualism

+The beetle Pharaxonotha confusa is in an obligatory mutualistic relationship with Zamia fairchildiana, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.